Financial Aid Assistance

 Typical Graduate Financial Aid Award

-Students who file the FAFSA will be eligible to receive up to $20,500 in a Federal Unsubsidized Stafford Loan, assuming that all eligibility requirements have been met.
+Students who file the FAFSA will be eligible to receive up to $20,500 in a Federal Direct Unsubsidized Loan, assuming that all eligibility requirements have been met.

-For more information about Stafford loans, visit the Student Financial Services webpage.
+For more information about the Federal Direct Loan Program, visit the Student Financial Services website.

 Graduate Assistantships and Scholarships